openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 @endsphinxdirective

-The following commands run the Image Classification Code Sample using the [dog.bmp](https://storage.openvinotoolkit.org/data/test_data/images/224x224/dog.bmp) file as an input image, the model in IR format from the `ir` directory, and on different hardware devices:
+Below command run the Image Classification Code Sample using the [dog.bmp](https://storage.openvinotoolkit.org/data/test_data/images/224x224/dog.bmp) file as an input image, the model in IR format from the `ir` directory, and on different hardware devices:

    **CPU:**
 @sphinxdirective